 Sheath felt is applied to the treads of the steps.
 This is used a separating membrane.
 It is loose laid with a bitumen content which adheres to the mastic asphalt.
 But this sheathing felt will allow movement between the substrate and the finished asphalt steps.

 The first base waterproofing layer for asphalt steps is mastic asphalt 988T3.
 This is roofing grade mastic asphalt which as the name suggests is commonly used in asphalt roofing4.
+Recreational duty asphalt can also be used instead of roofing grade asphalt.
+The main benefit of RD asphalt is it takes away the need to apply solar reflective paint on the finished steps.

 First this initial coating of asphalt is applied to the side stringers up to a thickness of between 7 and 8 mm.
 This is applied with a wooden float (interestingly these are handmade).
 This coating to the stringers is tucked into the prepared chases for termination.